The official scikit-learn certification, proctored by Probabl

 Ready when you are

-90 minutes. $299 USD.
-A credential issued by the maintainers themselves.
+120 minutes. $299 USD.
+Multiple-choice questions, a credential issued by the maintainers themselves.